Land Rover Discovery Sport PHEV review

 |Car type||Electric range||Fuel economy||CO2 emissions|

-We're focusing on the Discovery Sport here; it uses a drivetrain Land Rover calls 'P300e', comprising a 1.5-litre, three-cylinder petrol engine driving the front wheels and a 107bhp electric motor powering the rears.
-The latter is fed by a 15kWh battery and the total system output is 304bhp.
+The Land Rover Discovery Sport P300e is a petrol PHEV that uses a 1.5-litre, three-cylinder combustion engine driving the front wheels and a 107bhp electric motor powering the rear axle.
+It has a 15kWh battery, a typical size for this kind of car, and the total system output is 304bhp.

 For a more detailed look at the Land Rover Discovery Sport PHEV, read on for the rest of our in-depth review…